Bart vs. Itchy & Scratchy: Plot

 At Bossy Riot's meeting, they learn that Krusty has relented to BRA and will restore the male version of Itchy & Scratchy.
 In retaliation, Carmen, Erica and Piper plan to destroy the "Itchy & Scratchy" master tapes on live television, destroying "Itchy & Scratchy" forever.
 Bart protests their actions; causing the three girls to retaliate by tying him up and escaping before Lisa finds him.

 Bart and Lisa make their way to Krusty's studios where the girls are about to drop the tapes into a vat of nail polish remover.
 As Bart unsuccessfully tries to reason with them through mansplaining, Lisa decides to take action, knocking the vat away at the last moment.
 The nail polish remover floods the studio floor and the fumes overwhelm the assembled members of BRA, causing them to break into tears.
 Lisa's actions are caught on camera, impressing Bossy Riot while BRA blame Milhouse for their humiliation after having their tears glycerized by the girls.
 As Bart says farewell to the girls, Lisa is inspired to take further action and joins Bossy Riot, while Bart agrees not to fight for causes he does not believe in.
 He gives Lisa his purple mask and as he watches Lisa and the girls ride away, he spray-paints a message on a wall that reads "The patriarchy is a weiner", implying that his time with Bossy Riot offered him more than a chance to cause mischief.

 During the credits, Bart makes peace with his friends.
-They ask him about his time with the girls and much to their distress, he reveals that "they do not envy us".
+They ask him about his time with the girls and much to their distress, he reveals that "they do not envy us."

+Production

+This is the first episode of the series written by Megan Amram.
+Awkwafina, Nicole Byer, and Chelsea Peretti guest starred as members of a girl gang.

 Cultural references

-Bossy Riot is a spoof of Pussy Riot, a Russian feminist protest punk rock and performance art group based in Moscow.
+Bossy Riot is a spoof of Russian feminist protest punk rock and performance art group Pussy Riot.

-The song that plays during Bossy Riot’s prank montage is "Cherry Bomb" by The Runaways.
+The Runaways song "Cherry Bomb" plays during the montage of Bossy Riot’s pranks.

-The song that plays at the end of the episode is "Extreme Ways" by Moby.
+The Moby song "Extreme Ways" plays at the end of the episode.